National emblem of Indonesia: Garuda

 These numbers of feathers correspond to "17/8/1945" international date format for Indonesian Independence Day.

 Symbols

 Each section of the shield has a symbol corresponding to the Pancasila principles laid down by its founder, President Sukarno.
 The numbers of some elements in these symbols might evokes certain numbers, such as 17 and 5 which represents the date of independence and the number of principles in Pancasila, respectively.

 Escutcheon

-The escutcheon (in heraldic terms) or shield is a martial symbol, representing the defense of the country.
+The escutcheon (in heraldic terms) or shield is a martial symbol, representing the defence of the country.
 It is divided into five sections: a background divided into quarters, colored red and white (the colors of the national flag) in a checkerboard pattern; and a smaller, concentric shield, black in background.
 A thick, black line lies horizontally across the shield, symbolizing the equator which passes through the Indonesian archipelago.